AlbertoMartinezMunoz/Unity-FFF-Cmake/README.md

 Then, we will create a `CMakeList.txt` in the test folder which will define the build of the tests.

-First, we will create a library with the code to be tested
+The code we are going to test is defined as a library in the module's CMakeLists.txt file

 ```cmake
 add_library(module ../src/module.c)